iandanforth/NAB-detectors/README.md

 For example, to run the `numenta` detector move into the `NAB-detectors` repository and run:

+    cd NAB-detectors
-`python run.py -d numenta --detect --dataDir path/to/NAB/data/`
+    python run.py -d numenta --detect --rootDir path/to/NAB/

-Note that by default it tries to use all the cores on your machine.
+Note: By default `run.py` tries to use all the cores on your machine.
 The above command should take about 20-30 minutes on a current powerful laptop with 4-8 cores.